yassirlaaouissi/ExodusC2/README.md

 # ExodusC2
 This Command and Control PoC is made to cross the red sea of blue teaming solutions.
 ExodusC2 is not to be confused with the mobile malware strain called Exodus, and no I am not christian though I like the biblical reference.
 Operating from a client-server model, it (intends to ) evade(s) at least most commercial EDR solutions.
-Beacons/agents in ExodusC2 leverage from integration of ScareCrow, a famous EDR bypassing tool for C2 agents.
-The ability to implement your own covert channel and beacon config is a big plus to try and evade network detection.
+Beacons/clients in ExodusC2 leverage from functions of ScareCrow, a famous payload generation tool payloads that want to evade monitoring solutions.

 Also attempts will be made to evade syscall recording from an amazing tool based on dtrace.
-The tool is called dgenerate, made by Jonas Lyk: https://github.com/jonaslyk/temp, big love to that danish lad <3 Or you can just use the Rust agent that has imports embedded in the payload, note that this makes the payload a bit bigger.
+The tool is called dgenerate, made by Jonas Lyk: https://github.com/jonaslyk/temp, big love to that danish lad <3

 <p align="center">
   <img src="https://user-images.githubusercontent.com/59022605/190503049-a4ba6757-de2d-4b15-ac09-627b6b9297b8.png" data-canonical-src="https://user-images.githubusercontent.com/59022605/190503049-a4ba6757-de2d-4b15-ac09-627b6b9297b8.png" height="600" />